BeyondTeam/BDReborn/README.md

 # Installation

-**If use BHelper put your helper ID in line 22
+**If use BDHelper put your helper bot ID in line 22

 ```sh
 # Let's install the bot.